InfuseAI/primehub/README.md

 Prefer a trial run before getting into a real installation!?

-Please visit our [installation scenario on Katacoda](https://www.katacoda.com/infuseai) to feel it.
+Please visit our [installation scenario on Katacoda](https://www.katacoda.com/infuseai) to try it out.

 ## Contributions

 We welcome contributions.
-See the [Contributing guildline](CONTRIBUTING.md) to get started.
+Take a look at our [contributing guildlines](CONTRIBUTING.md) to get started.

 ### Setting up development environment